 - Features are simple and basic

-- Free version with unlimited meetings up to 2 participants and unlimited webinars capped at 10 attendees
+- Free version with unlimited meetings up to 2 participants and unlimited online meetings capped at 10 attendees

 - Paid meeting starts $10/month with up to 100 participants